 All boats must visibly display a boat tag while on the river and at boat campsites.
 This requirement does not apply to landowner maintenance floats.

-During registration groups must select and confirm the boat campsites they will camp at during their float trip.
+During registration, groups must select and confirm the boat campsites they will camp at during their float trip.
 Groups may use the boat campsite declaration board if no staff is present at Camp Baker.

 All float trip groups must stay at their declared boat campsites with no more than 15 people allowed at each campsite.